 This delightful pilaf/salad combining Israeli couscous, tomatoes, avocado, and stone fruit is from Vegan Holiday Kitchen.* Israeli couscous is one fun little pasta.
 It’s round and quick-cooking, and has a very pleasant mouth feel.
 Look for it in bulk in natural foods stores, or in the Middle Eastern section of the international aisle in well-stocked supermarkets.
 Photo […]

 This easy stir-fry highlights fresh, quick-cooking spring greens, combined with tofu.
 See the note below for suggestions on which leafy greens to use; you can vary it each time.
 My favorite is baby bok choy!

-This easy chickpea salad makes a good lunch on its own with some whole grain bread and fresh fruit.
+This easy chickpea salad, filled with flavorful tomatoes and aromatic basil, makes a good lunch on its own with whole grain bread and fresh fruit.
 It’s a great companion to many Italian-style pasta dishes or simple grain dishes during the cooler months, especially if the meal needs a protein boost.
-It’s also good with pasta salads or potato salads as cool […]
+It’s also good with pasta […]